yanyanli0/Deep-Learning-6600/README.md

-# DSAN 6600 Deep Learning Final Project:
+# DSAN 6600 Deep Learning Final Project
-# Voice-to-Text with Spelling and Grammar Correction
+## Voice-to-Text with Spelling and Grammar Correction

 Final Project for DSAN 6600: Neural Networks and Deep Learning